tvanderbruggen/SciCpp/doc/source/core.units.quantity.rst

 An arithmetic-like type representing a quantity.
 The class only stores a value of type `T`.

 It performs compile-time `Dimensional analysis <https://en.wikipedia.org/wiki/Dimensional_analysis>`_ to validate Dimensional homogeneity.
-The quantity dimension Dim is a compile-time rational constant representing the quantity dimension (for example L^2 T / L).
+The quantity dimension Dim is a compile-time constant representing the quantity dimension (for example L^2 T / L).
-See :ref:`Implementation notes for more details <core_units_implementation_notes>`.
+See :ref:`Implementation notes <core_units_implementation_notes>`.

-It provides conversion between units (for example meters to miles), whith conversion factor calculated at compile-time.
+It also provides conversion between units (for example meters to miles), whith conversion factor calculated at compile-time.
 Scale and Offset are compile-time rational constant representing the affine transform coefficients to convert between units.

 Operators